 You will be taught by a unique team of theatre academics and practitioners.
 Many are leading researchers in theatre practice, history and theory, and have worked as professional writers, actors, directors and designers.

 Our teaching takes place in a contemporary and dynamic environment, purpose-built for the study of theatre.
 The department’s theatre spaces, production facilities, rehearsal rooms and workshops are some of the best the UK higher education sector has to offer.
-We have close industry connections with many leading figures from the world of theatre, film, television and interactive media who share their knowledge and experiences through a series of masterclasses.
+We have close industry connections with many leading figures from the world of theatre, film, and television who share their knowledge and experiences through a series of masterclasses.